-Snorkeling requires no special training, only the ability to swim and to breathe through the snorkel.
-The crew on your snorkel trips will be very happy to assist you with a quick easy lesson on how to snorkel and basic safety and and how best protect our fragile you and the reef where you are snorkeling – even if you can’t swim the boat crew can help you to learn how to snorkel while they tow you around on the top of the water.
+Snorkelling requires no special training, only the ability to swim and breathe through the snorkel.
+The crew on your snorkel trips will be delighted to assist you with a quick, easy lesson on how to snorkel and basic safety and how best to protect our fragile you and the reef where you are snorkelling – even if you can’t swim, the boat crew can help you to learn how to snorkel.
+At the same time, they tow you around on the top of the water.

-From large boats step off the side with a giant step or sitting on the edge of the platform, roll face first into the water.
+From large boats, step off the side with a giant step or sit on the edge of the platform, roll face-first into the water.

-To remove excess water when you are at the surface, use the “blast” method by exhaling forcefully into the mouthpiece.
+To remove excess water at the surface, use the “blast” method by exhaling forcefully into the mouthpiece.

 Place your arms at your sides or out in front of you and remain as streamlined as possible.
 Propel yourself with a smooth kick motion and avoid continuing the upstrokes of your kick cycle to the point that your fins break the surface.

-How to equalize: Squeeze your nose, seal off your nostrils, and gently blow without allowing any air to escape through your nose or mouth.
-You should hear a slight popping sound
+Squeeze your nose, seal off your nostrils, and gently blow without allowing any air to escape through your nose or mouth.
+You should hear a slight popping sound.

-You should equalize every few feet as you descend, however, do not force equalization.
+Along the way, equalize every few feet as you descend.
+However, do not force equalization.
 Do not descend any deeper than you can clear your ears.
 Always snorkel with a buddy.

-In the event that you become tired, your buddy can assist you back to the boat.
-There is a look out on all of our boats to make sure that all of our guests are safe in the water prior to getting to the reef the crew will do a snorkel brief and demonstrate hand signals to use should you get in any trouble.
+If you become tired, your buddy can assist you back to the boat.
+There is a lookout on all of our boats to ensure that our guests are safe in the water.
+Before getting to the reef, the crew will do a snorkel brief and demonstrate hand signals to use should you get in any trouble.

-Snorkel trips will have a rescue vessel ready if the need arises that anybody requires assistance.
+Snorkel trips will have a rescue vessel ready if the need arises and anybody requires assistance.